top of page

 Search

-Bison Rut in Yellowstone
+What Causes the Bison Rut in Yellowstone National Park?

 It's that time of year, friends: the bison rut in Yellowstone!
 August is the peak of the bison rut, and evidence can be seen and heard in Lamar Valley and Hayden Valley, where herds increase in size from about 200 members to 1,000 during July and August.